“Chime is a financial technology company. Banking services provided by The Bancorp Bank or Stride Bank, N.A., Members FDIC.“

-Chime is an online-only bank account that offers a checking and savings account.
+Chime is an online-only financial app that offers a checking and savings account.
 Chime is FDIC insured and has no monthly fees or overdraft fees.
 Saving is easy with a special feature that allows you to round up purchases to the next dollar and put it in your savings.
 But depositing cash can be difficult.

 - No hidden costs or overdraft fees.

 - Access to your paycheck two days early.